scanteroch/scanteroch.github.io/content/research/DS_NDE.md

 # References
 1. Cantero-Chinchilla, S., Wilcox, P.D. and Croxford, A.J., 2022.
 Deep learning in automated ultrasonic NDE–developments, axioms and opportunities. *NDT & E International*, 131, p.102703.
 2. Cantero-Chinchilla, S., Wilcox, P.D. and Croxford, A.J., 2022.
 A deep learning based methodology for artefact identification and suppression with application to ultrasonic images. *NDT & E International*, 126, p.102575.
 3. Cantero-Chinchilla, S., Croxford, A.J. and Wilcox, P.D., 2023.
-A data-driven approach to suppress artefacts using PCA and autoencoders.
-NDT & E International, 139, p.102904.
+A data-driven approach to suppress artefacts using PCA and autoencoders. *NDT & E International*, 139, p.102904.
 4. Pyle, R.J., Bevan, R.L., Hughes, R.R., Rachev, R.K., Ali, A.A.S. and Wilcox, P.D., 2020.
 Deep learning for ultrasonic crack characterization in NDE. *IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control*, 68(5), pp.1854-1865.
 5. Cantero-Chinchilla, S., Simpson, C.A., Ballisat, A., Croxford, A.J. and Wilcox, P.D., 2023.
 Convolutional neural networks for ultrasound corrosion profile time series regression. *NDT & E International*, 133, p.102756.